antronerds/r2-tutorials/docs/Adapting_R2.md

     start set the Drawtrack propery to 'yes'; we want to see this track in the graphs we
     create!**](_static/images/AdaptingR2_AdaptTrack.png)
-8. Select Manage Default Tracks from the My Settings menu (Figure 21)
+8. Select Manage Default Tracks from the User Options > Tracks sub-menu (Figure 21)

 	![](_static/images/AdaptingR2_ManageDefaultTracks.png "Figure    21: Selecting the Default Tracks    Manager")